hnbeck/NikosophyWeb/content/post/PrologGamingEntry.en.md

 ### Protocols

-Playing the game consists of a simple sequence of communication, which happens with every player action.
+Playing the game consists of a simple sequence of communication, which happens by every player action.
 This action can be:

 + start the game by refreshing the side (or enter the side the first time)
 + draw a card or